 John Bradley is a native of Monroeville, Alabama.
 He holds the Bachelor of Science and Master of Arts Degrees from the University of Alabama and Certification in School Administration from Alabama State University.
 At the University of Alabama he was solo trumpet with the Million Dollar Band and was the leader of the Alabama Cavaliers Dance Band.
 He also played with the University Symphony Orchestra.
 Mr. Bradley has a total of 36 years of teaching experience in the public schools in Alabama.
 He has served as band director in Selma, Mt.
 Brook, and Hueytown as wellas at Monroe County High School and Monroeville Junior High School in Monroeville.
 His bands have consistently received superior ratings in concert competition at the district and state levels as well as superior ratings in marching competitions.
 The Monroe County High School band twice received Best in Class awards at the Six Flags Over Georgia Band Competition.
 He also served as Assistant Principal at Monroeville Middle School and Band Supervisor for the Monroe County Schools for eight years.
 Mr. Bradley has served as President of the Alabama Bandmasters Association, Chairman of District Vll of ABA and served on the Board of Directors of the Alabama Music Educators Association.
 He was also appointed by the State Superintendent of Education to serve on a committee to develop the standards for Fine Arts Education in Alabama.
-He served 5 years with the Alabama National Guard Band and 31 years with the 313’h U.S. Army Reserve Band serving 12 years as First Sergeant and Assistant Director.
-During this time he was the recipient of the Army Commendation Medal, the Meritorious Service Medal, and the Overseas Service Medal.
+He served 5 years with the Alabama National Guard Band and 31 years with the 313th U.S. Army Reserve Band serving 12 years as First Sergeant and Assistant Director.
+During this time he was the recipient of the Army Commendation Medal, the Meritorious Service Medal, and served overseas.
 He has served as President of Phi Beta Mu Bandmaster Honorary Fraternity and is a member of the Alabama Bandmasters Association, Florida Bandmasters Association, Alabama Music Educators Association, and the National Association for Music Education.
 Mr. Bradley has been a band adjudicator and clinician in the southeastern United States.
 Since his retirement he has worked part time with the Briarwood Christian School Bands and currently works with the Homewood Band program.
 He plays trumpet professionally in the Birmingham area.
 He and his wife Jane live in McCalla, Alabama.
 They have two daughters and five grandchildren.

 Curtis Hollinger, (B.S., M.M.Ed.), is a graduate of Alabama State University; Montgomery, Alabama and Vander Cook College of Music, Chicago, Illinois.
 He has served in the following capacities: Band Director (forty (40) years) in the public school systems of Georgia and Alabama; past director of the George Washington Carver High School Bands, Montgomery, Alabama; past director of The Montgomery Public Schools All-City Bands; first instrumental music director for The Alabama Governor’s School of the Arts; director for three different high school bands from Montgomery, (with Superior ratings), at District Band Festivals.
 He currently serves as principal clarinet for the Montgomery Symphony Orchestra – a position held since 1984.
 Additional experiences include participation in the Festival Clarinet Choirs of the International Clarinet Association Annual Festivals, plays saxophone in the Montgomery Recreators (jazz band) and clarinetist in the Montgomery Woodwind Quintet.
 Hollinger’s professional development includes attendance at the Mid-West Band and Woodwind Quintet.
 Orchestra Clinics, and attendance at the Alabama Music Educators Association (AMEA) conferences.
 Over the years, he has served as judge for clarinets at Alabama All-State Music Festivals, adjudicator at District Band Festivals, State Band Festivals, Marching Band Festivals, Solo Ensemble Festivals, guest conductor, and Clarinet Clinician at various schools and colleges.
 In March 2005, he served as music director for a local production of the Broadway musical “Purlie”, performed at the Davis Theatre; Montgomery, Alabama.
 Hollinger’s most recent professional work includes a solo performance of Concertino for Clarinet by C.M. von Weber with the Minor High School Band, Carlton Wright, Band Director – at the 2008 Alabama Music Educators Association (AMEA) Conference, held at the University of Alabama.
 Hollinger has been band director of Loveless Academic Magnet Program Symphonic Band in Montgomery, Alabama; adjunct clarinet instructor at Troy University in Troy, Alabama, adjunct clarinet instructor at Faulkner University, Montgomery, Alabama; clarinetist in the orchestra for the Alabama Shakespeare Festival’s productions of Man of La Mancha, Peter Pan, A Christmas Carol, The 25th Annual Putnam County Spelling Bee, The Musical and many others.
 Currently, Hollinger is adjunct professor of Studio Woodwinds at Huntington College Department of Music, Montgomery, Alabama.